 “Life is like a box of chocolates.
 You never know what you’re gonna get.”
 True to that infamous quote from the movie Forest Gump, I was extremely excited that not just one but two of my photographs were selected by the judges for final round.
-Yes unbelievable it may sound, but 2 of the Top 10 finalists, were my photographs.
-The first picture here was the first runner up and before I talk about the winning image, I feel it is important for me to discuss this image first.
+Yes unbelievable it may sound, but 2 of the Top 10, were my photographs.
+The photograph shared above happens to be the first runner up and before I talk about the winning image, I feel it is important for me to discuss this image first.
 Before I talk about breaking the rules, I must mention that I learned the text book rules and traditional compositional techniques first, before breaking them.
 So, if you have just begun your journey in photography, I strongly recommend going through the learning curve and learning all the nuances of photography.
 Very important!

 So why would I possibly be talking about implementation of rules when title of the blog is “Rules are meant to be Broken”.
 The answer is simple, you cant mould something into anything new unless you know how it was created in the first place or you always risk of breaking it.
 Learn the rules of photography—then break them.
 While the conventional guidelines provide an important framework, personal expression and creativity knows no bounds once you have learned the basics.

 Analyzing the Winning Image : Breaking the stereotype

 This brings us to the image in the spotlight and I am going to do the next section in a Q&A style.

 It was an early foggy morning, somewhere in West Virginia.
 I was driving up west with almost zero visibility and I drove over this bridge that I captured, that was totally engulfed by dense fog.
 As a rule of thumb, I always carry my gear in my car because you never know what you’d get when you are out.
 So, I pulled over into the next overlook, set up everything with my drone and went for the shot.

 What was my thought process behind the photo?